 Quick pays are a great option that can work well.
 Their main limitation is that they are voluntary.
 The shipper offers them only when they work to their advantage.
 Shippers also tend to stop offering quick pays during challenging economic times, usually when you need quick pays the most.
 Consequently, they aren’t always reliable.
 Many truckers consider factoring their invoices if quick pays are not providing the financial stability they need.

 Factoring works by partnering with a financial company that funds your invoices from creditworthy shippers.
 Most factoring transactions are not structured as a loan.
 Instead, the factoring company buys the financial rights to your invoices and pays you for them upfront.
 This payment gives you immediate funds to operate the business.
 The factoring transaction settles when the shipper pays the invoice in full, on their usual deadline.

-Two instalment transactions are prefered by small carriers and by larger transportation companies due to their lower cost.
+Two-instalment transactions are preferred by small carriers and by larger transportation companies due to their lower cost.
 The first instalment covers 90% of the freight bill and is advanced as soon as the load is verified.
 The remaining 10% is deposited as a second instalment once your shipper pays the invoice in full.
 The factoring fee is deducted from the second instalment, which settles the transaction.

 4. Differences by province